7 Effective Home Remedies to Help a Constipated Dog: Our Vets Explain

 Anytime your dog is showing any other signs along with their constipation, it’s time to see a vet.
 Vomiting along with constipation may be indicative of a more serious issue, like an intestinal obstruction, that will need to be treated professionally.

-My dog is constipated but is eating plants.
+My dog is constipated and eating plants.
 Is this normal?
 What should I do?

 Dogs eat plants for a number of reasons, one of which is trying to relieve digestive discomfort.
-If your dog is eating plants and constipated, you should try some at-home constipation remedies or see your veterinarian.
+If your dog is eating plants and constipated, you should try some at-home constipation remedies (listed earlier in this article) or see your veterinarian.

-How Can You Prevent Your Dog From Getting Constipated in the Future
+How Can You Help Prevent Constipation in Your Dog in the Future?

 Whether your dog is no stranger to constipation or you’d just rather not experience it in the first place, there are a few steps you can take to help prevent future mishaps.